-"This is a delicious and exotic alternative to American style chili.
+"This is a delicious and exotic alternative to American-style chili.
 It's not too spicy, but combines intriguing flavors.
 I adapted this recipe from a traditional Afghani family favorite.
-It may be cooked in a slow cooker, dutch oven, or soup pot.
-Try it also with ground lamb or ground turkey." — Bonnie C
+It may be cooked in a slow cooker, Dutch oven, or soup pot.
+Try it also with ground lamb or ground turkey."

 Watch video tips and tricks

 crushed red pepper flakes

 We really liked this very different dish.
 I followed the recipe except I used ground turkey, added salt and served it over basmati rice.
 Interestingly, I "Googled" Aush and learned that this is pretty close to the real deal.
 All recipes called for pasta rather than rice, but since we prefer rice with this flavor combination, that's what I used.
 Maybe next time I will go with pasta.

 This was ok, and it was fun to try something different.
 I halved the recipe.
 It was fairly spicy (my 5-yr-old wouldn't eat it), and the mint and nutmeg/cinnamon flavors were interesting.
 I liked the fettuccine noodles.
 I would add more chick peas if I make it again - they add nice balance to the spices.